-- OANC has difficulty in finding that this passes the "significant benefit for the community" requirement for a grant. - 2.
-Local Benefit: A grant must "benefit persons who work or reside in the Commission area."
+- 2. Local Benefit: A grant must "benefit persons who work or reside in the Commission area."
 This does not mean the grant may only benefit Commission residents; it simply means the grant's benefits should be focused on those residents.
-This grant does benefit some persons who reside in the ANC. - 3.
+This event was focused on attracting local residents.
+The Atlas Performing Arts Center is located within ANC 6A and the majority of the attendees would have been local residents and families walking there. - 3.
 Proposed Project.
 A grant must be for a proposed project.
-This means that it must be for a specific undertaking, not for general support of an organization.
-It also means that a - grant cannot reimburse an organization for expenses connected to an existing or completed project.
+8 This means that it must be for a specific undertaking, not for general support of an organization.
+It also means that a grant cannot reimburse an organization for expenses connected to an existing or completed project.
 This is a discrete single event. - 4.
 Organization.
 A grant must be to an "organization," not an individual or a government entity, 9 although the organization need not be incorporated.
-10 XXXX is/is not an organization as defined by the D.C. code - 5.
+10 The Atlas Performing Arts Center is an organization as defined by the D.C.
+Code. - 5.
 Non-Duplication.
-A grant cannot duplicate any services offered by the D.C. government.11 - 6.
+A grant cannot duplicate any services offered by the D.C. government.11 The DC Government does not offer any services like this event. - 6.
 Overhead.
 Overhead cannot exceed 15% of the grant amount.
 None of the grant monies will be used for overhead as the Code defines it.